 We’d love to get to know you.
 Please join us for a variety of admissions events from now through January, where you can meet our teachers, learn about our curriculum and special programs, and explore our campus.

 Campus Tours are a great way to learn more about Parker.
-Group and individual tours are scheduled throughout the fall and are also offered during the Open House.
+Group tours are scheduled throughout the fall and are also offered during the Open House.
 On the tour, you will see classes in action and have an opportunity to learn more about Parker’s programs.
 Tours typically last 45 minutes and may be scheduled through Ravenna.
 RSVP Here

 In addition to the Open House, prospective parents may attend coffees on each campus throughout the fall.
 Information on dates and times for the specific coffees are listed below.
 Please note, that attendance at coffees is optional.